PrsPrsBK/tern-def-tbext/README.md

 ## make definition files

-`npm run build -- --repository /path/to/local/repository`
+`npm run build -- --repository /path/to/local/comm/repository`

-This create tbext-nightly definition-file.
+This create only `tbext-nightly.json` definition-file.

-As for webextensions-desktop-nightly.json, author utilize [tern-def-webextensions](https://www.npmjs.com/package/tern-def-webextensions).
+As for `webextensions-desktop-nightly.json`, author utilize [tern-def-webextensions](https://www.npmjs.com/package/tern-def-webextensions).

 ### use not nightly